 The science of re-establishing growth: when, where and how, Mark Roberge, Stage2Capital

 Re-think the funnel: High-touch engagements in a low-touch world, Tricia Gellman, Drift

 Attending these types of conferences is a great way for us to expand on our knowledge by listening to thought leaders and best-in-class companies.
 Moreover, getting insights on important SaaS related topics in addition to getting a ‘sanity check’ on how we are operating.
 We get new perspectives and inspiration in how we can continue to work with our portfolio.
 The world is moving incredibly fast and no one knows exactly what the new normal will look like, but together with our portfolio we can leverage the insight we have gained at SaaStock Remote to create further value.

 We help Nordic software companies scale.
 That’s all we do.

 Ingvild Farstad, Community and Marketing Manager, Viking Venture

-Ingvild manages Viking’s software community, which offers a unique environment for our portfolio companies to exchange knowledge, ideas and experiences within the most important processes for software companies.
+Ingvild manages Viking’s software community.
+Our community offers a unique environment for our portfolio companies to exchange knowledge, ideas and experiences within the most important processes for software companies.

 Martin Senning Eriksen, Investment Associate, Viking Venture

 Martin is part of Viking’s investment team.
-As part of the investment team he participates in deal sourcing, primarily in Denmark, and execution as well as the monitoring and development of portfolio companies.
+As part of the investment team he participates in deal sourcing, primarily in Denmark.
+As well as execution as well as the monitoring and development of portfolio companies.